-The Queen and other members of the Royal Family make almost 3,000 visits throughout the United Kingdom annually, and each year the
+The King and other members of the Royal Family make almost 3,000 visits throughout the United Kingdom annually, and each year the

 Lord-Lieutenant welcomes several members of the Royal Family to West Sussex.